reazon-research/OpenArm/README.md

 # OpenArm: an open-source robotic arm for human manipulation data collection
+OpenArm is an open-source humanoid robot arm designed for AI and robotics research in human-centered environments.
+Its modular hardware and accessible software make it a flexible platform for teleoperation, imitation learning, and real-world data collection.
+Our goal is to advance physical intelligence by enabling robots that operate safely and effectively alongside people — in homes, service contexts, and caretaking settings.
+OpenArm offers high backdrivability and compliance, making it well-suited for interactive, assistive, and data-driven tasks.

+The project is under active development, and we’re collaborating with researchers, developers, and labs to shape the next generation of practical humanoid systems.

 ![Group 177](https://github.com/user-attachments/assets/033b1c4d-2b5a-43d4-ac3c-0cde2157ff43)

 ## 🚀 OpenArm v0.2 (beta) Updates:
 - **Gravity Compensation:** Smoother teleoperation with real-time compensation.